snow6oy/recurrink/model/README.md

 - move sesanta to model/sesanta and refactor to Block/Cell/Model
 - support Linear.grid data model for custom SVG work
 - experiment with SVG points: small polygons/circles or short polylines ?

+### Write SVG as Block without Matplot
+_ Review sizes.
+Odds are bad, 36 is missing and smaller than 18, e.g. 6
+_ change argparse so build defaults to 90
+_ build should stop using matplot lib because sizes, stroke widths, scale, palettes
+_ split SvgLinear so that SvgPaint and SvgDraw inherit from Svg

 ### Publish and Build
 + reith broke because it uses old recurrink